Seven Sisters (colleges): Timeline

+History of the colleges and women's education

 Irene Harwarth, Mindi Maline, and Elizabeth DeBra note that "independent nonprofit women's colleges, which included the 'Seven Sisters', were founded to provide educational opportunities to women equal to those available to men and were geared toward women who wanted to study the liberal arts".

 The colleges also offered broader opportunities in academia to women, hiring many female faculty members and administrators.